-The Office of the Press Ombudsman is part of a new system of independent regulation for the print media in Ireland.
+The Office of the Press Ombudsman is part of a system of independent regulation for the print and digital media in Ireland.
 Our aim is to provide the public with a quick, fair and free method of resolving any complaints they may have in relation to member publications of the Press Council of Ireland.

 You can also complain about the behaviour of a journalist if you feel that this behaviour involves a breach of the Code.

 The Office of the Press Ombudsman will, in the first instance, attempt to resolve the matter by making direct contact with the editor of the publication concerned.
-It will outline the complaint to the publication and seek to resolve the mater by a process of conciliation.
+It will outline the complaint to the publication and seek to resolve the matter by a process of conciliation.
 If conciliation is not possible, the Press Ombudsman will examine the case and make a decision.

 It does not cost anything to complain to our office.